 Navajo men dressed as the war gods Tonenili, Tobadzischini, and Nayenezgani, for the Yebichai ceremony, otherwise known as the Night Chant, 1904.Edward Curtis/Library of Congress

-These trips marked the beginning Curtis' most ambitious project: A nearly comprehensive record of the indigenous peoples of America and their quickly disappearing way of life.
+This trip marked the beginning of Curtis' most ambitious project: A nearly comprehensive record of the Indigenous peoples of America and their disappearing way of life.

 Six years later, banker and financier J.P.
 Morgan -- who had initially informed Curtis that he would not be able to fund his project -- awarded Curtis $75,000 to produce a 20-volume compendium called The North American Indian.

 The volume --quickly considered a masterpiece -- elicited rave reviews.
 The New York Herald crowed thatThe North American Indian was, "the most gigantic undertaking since the making of the King James edition of the Bible."

 Curtis' work ultimately took 30 years to complete and ruined his health along the way.
 It certainly ruined his marriage -- his wife filed for divorce in 1916, and won Curtis' Seattle photography studio in the process.

 But Curtis pressed on.
 He hoped to photograph every Indigenous tribe in America -- a nearly impossible task, especially in the early 20th century -- but he came close.

 The project yielded 40,000 pictures of 100 tribes.
 He reproduced around 2,200 of them for The North American Indian, published between 1907 and 1930.
 He furthermore recorded songs and speech from about 80 tribes, all in their native languages.

 Curtis often romanticized Native American culture.
 He sometimes photographed his subjects in ceremonial wear that was not regularly worn and used wigs to hide modern hair cuts.